houndci/hound/README.md

    would enforce the
    [thoughtbot style guide](https://github.com/thoughtbot/guides).

+### License

+The names and logos for Hound are trademarks of thoughtbot, inc.

+Hound is Copyright © 2014 thoughtbot, inc.  It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ### Contributor License Agreement

 If you submit a Contribution to this application's source code, you hereby grant